VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/long-running-tasks.md

 </traceContextConfiguration>
 ```

-## JobвЂ™sВ synchronizationВ between instances and SystemJobs table tracking
+## Jobs synchronization between instances and SystemJobs table tracking

-Multiinstance jobs are execued on all instances when singelton jobs (MultiInstance=false) are executed only on one instance in the Azure Cloud.В To support such behaviuor complex soluion was used.
+Multiinstance jobs are execued on all instances when singelton jobs (MultiInstance=false) are executed only on one instance in the Azure Cloud.
+To support such behaviuor complex soluion was used.
 This is the principal schema of it:

 <img src="../../../assets/images/clip1.jpg" />

 There we can assume:

-1. that вЂњfirst rowвЂќ threads starts вЂњin parallelвЂќ and never finish.
+1. that `first row` threads starts `in parallel` and never finish.
 2. system is designed to create new queue and listener for every new job and remove the queue and the listener if job become disabled (e.g. from VC Manager).
 This is some kind of isolation.
 3. singleton's job listener remove the message from the queue, when multiinstance listener left it for other instances